Vyral/wayne-chang/_posts/2018-12-18-dont-forfeit-control-of-your-estateset-up-a-trust-instead.md

 For many people, their home is the most valuable asset they will own in their lifetime.
 With that being the case, it’s obviously important for this asset to be protected.

 A lot of homeowners will simply have their home in their name and their name alone, but this isn’t a particularly secure option.
 No one wants to consider the worst-case scenario, but homeowners must think about what will happen to their property if they become incapacitated or pass away.
-If you don’t put a plan in place for what will happen to your home if either of these events transpires, your property will become tied up in probate court.
+If you don’t put a plan in place for what will happen to your home if either of these events were to transpire, your property will become tied up in probate court.

 {% include pullquote.html %}